 Agrivoltaics: From Debate to Conscious Design

-The collaborations started and developed during the year – in particular with Synergy And RP Global – marked an important step: agrivoltaics approached as a complete process, from the authorization phase to operational management.
+The collaborations started and developed during the year – in particular with Synergy And RP Global – have marked an important step: agrivoltaics approached as complete process, from the authorization phase to operational management.

 • Analyses ex ante of the agricultural and environmental potential of the sites